Sixty-miler: Bad weather and heavy seas

 The prevailing weather and sea conditions were a contributing factor in numerous losses and, in some cases, the main reason for the loss of lives and ships.
 The violent storms known as 'black nor'easters' were particularly dangerous to sailing vessels.
+Storms known as 'east-coast lows' were a danger to ships, even well away from the coastline.
 Even in relatively benign conditions, a sudden wind changes or an unexpected large wave could place the little ships in jeopardy.

 Caroline, a coastal cargo schooner of only 127 tons, was carrying coal from Newcastle to Sydney, when last seen near Broken Bay, during a gale in July 1860.
 She disappeared suddenly, and was presumed to have gone down.
 The lives of all on board were lost, including the captain-owner's wife and child, who were passengers.

 In July 1877, the paddle steamer, Yarra Yarra, left Newcastle, with 500 tons of coal bound for Sydney.
 The weather deteriorated and she was forced to return to Newcastle early next morning.
 By then, the harbour was no longer safe; huge waves were breaking across the entire entrance.
-Near to the notorious Stockton Oyster Bank, just north of the river mouth, she appeared to lose steerage and turned broadside to the waves, after which a tremendous wave struck, carrying away the foremast.
+Near to the notorious Oyster Bank, just north of the river mouth, she appeared to lose steerage and turned broadside to the waves, after which a tremendous wave struck, carrying away the foremast.
 Yarra Yarra heeled over and sank by the stern.
 Her crew of eighteen all died.